 “I will never forget the excitement and anticipation leading up to it.
 It was so foreign to me that it held the same magical prospect of traveling to a distant land.
 It had not only lived up to my expectations but far exceeded anything I could have imagined it would be.
 I had chanced upon something that let me put aside my entire life for a precious window of relaxation, rejuvenation, and exploration.
 As I drifted around the streets afterward, in that sweet, sweet, post-float state of mind, I knew that my life path had shifted.”

 Years passed before he “began to consider what it would be like to not only make floating more accessible to me but to all of the people I knew who would love and benefit from it.”
 He did more research and realized that the demographic of people who would benefit from floating was wider than expected, including, “Athletes, veterans, seniors, pregnant women, creatives, new parents, and certainly overworked people who [usually] vent through short stints at the gym or long stints at the bar.”

-McDonald opened Salt Float Center in March of 2018.
+Rob opened Salt Float Center in March of 2018.
 Although he has considered expansion and might add more centers in the future, quarantine and COVID lockdown have put that goal on hold for now.

 That is certainly not to say the venture hasn’t been successful – quite the opposite.
 Salt’s customer base “enjoyed and benefited from float therapy so much before COVID that, upon reopening, our schedule was fully booked for months.”
-Personally, McDonald is most definitely satisfied.
+Personally, Rob is most definitely satisfied.

 He considers himself to be “realizing a dream that began with one enchanting float, and left me with the desire to share with the world the immeasurably deep smile that comes from floating.”